The 11th Annual Screenplay Competition is part of the 43rd Annual Atlanta Film Festival

 The Atlanta Film Festival has a four decade long history of discovering and nurturing new filmmaking talent, having shown early works by Robert Rodriguez, Spike Lee, and Victor Nunez.
 The Screenplay Competition was founded in 2008 to expand this tradition by recognizing the foundation of the filmmaking art form.

-Three feature film screenplays, one pilot screenplay, and one short film screenplay are chosen to take part in one-on-one mentorship meetings.
-Not only do they get notes on their winning screenplay, they also get to build lifelong relationships with industry professionals, and network with the diverse and experience crowd of filmmakers and industry insiders that attend the Atlanta Film Festival every year.
+Three feature film screenplays, one pilot screenplay, and one short film screenplay are chosen from submissions to take part in one-on-one mentorship meetings.
+Not only do they get notes on their winning screenplay, they also get to build lifelong relationships with industry professionals, and network with the diverse and experienced crowd of filmmakers and industry insiders that attend the Atlanta Film Festival every year.

-Winners of the Atlanta Film Festival Screenplay Competition have gone on to be honored by the Black List, sign with representation, option their winning scripts, and write/direct critically and commercially successful indie films.
+Winners of the Atlanta Film Festival Screenplay Competition have gone on to be honored by the Black List, selected for the Sundance Directors’ Lab, sign with representation, option their winning scripts, and write/direct critically and commercially successful indie films.

 Diana Ossana - Oscar Winning Screenwriter (Brokeback Mountain)